aleshaleksey/fansys23/09-races.md

   - A template may grant only 2 condition resistances or immunities per template level.
 - A blink speed (30ft).
   - Template must be at least level 2 to have a blink speed.
-- A cosmic speed (100ft).
-  - A template must be at least level 5 to have a cosmic speed.
 - A passive or active (A class) ability with no prerequisites.
 - Improve fly speed rating from "good" -> "perfect".
 - Gain one of the following senses: "Life-sense", "Truesight".